 Valerie is a recent transplant from Michigan, where she worked on Democratic and progressive causes beginning in 2006 – with a break in 2008 to work in six states for the Hillary Clinton campaign, and in New Hampshire for Senator Jeanne Shaheen.
 As the Director of Constituent Relations for the Michigan Senate Democrats, she coordinated activism on behalf of the caucus’s platform with diverse groups, ranging from organized labor to V-Day, and served as a regional field director during the 2010 campaign cycle.
 In a volunteer capacity, she was vice chair of the Ingham County Women’s Commission, a publicly-appointed body tasked with improving access to and efficacy of county programs that help women and children.Valerie holds a BS in Microbiology from Michigan State University, and she is a proud Spartan.
 She lives in Berkeley with her partner Brad, and on weekends she enjoys running in Tilden Park or biking along the San Francisco Bay Trail.

 Colen Malone | Bookkeeper

 Julian Mocine-McQueen | Director of Education & Outreach

 Julian is an Oakland native raised behind the redwood curtain of Humboldt County.
 He is a graduate of San Francisco State University who came to Green For All through his organizing work with The League of Young Voters.
-Julian’s passion for saving our people and our planet finds a vehicle in his work as Green For All’s Director of Education & Outreach.
+Julian’s passion for our people and our planet finds a vehicle in his work as Green For All’s Director of Education & Outreach.